Yep, Mark’s been back in the kitchen again and that means… I’ve stolen his gluten free crispy chilli beef recipe to

 Carefully lower your twice coated beef into the hot oil - try not to let them clump together too much.
 Add as much as you can at once so it cools down the oil.
 It should bubble up nicely.
 Leave this to fry for about 5 minutes.

 Using a slotted spoon or a set of tongues, remove your crispy beef from the oil and place it onto a plate with kitchen roll.
 This will allow it to drain.

 Now for your sauce.
 Start by pouring in 2 tbsp of garlic-infused oil into a large wok or frying pan and turn on at a medium-high heat.
 Begin frying your chopped green pepper until softened.

-Add in your brown sauce and stir thoroughly for around 30 seconds.
-Then add your Worcester sauce and sweet and sour sauce.
+Add in your gf brown sauce and stir thoroughly for around 30 seconds.
+Then add your gf Worcester sauce and sweet and sour sauce.